xmc2/mindfulness/README.md

 # Mindfulness

-Welcome to the mindfulness Shiny app, an Audio tracking web application powered by R/Shiny.
+Welcome to the mindfulness Shiny app, an Audio tracking web application powered by R/Shiny, and built by [Sarah Salter](https://github.com/sarahsalter) & Matt Cole.

 Our application provides a convenient way for patients to access wellness audio files and provides use measurement for researchers.